-The pulses are sent to prime the sender as in any full mechanical test with the exception that when "H" wiring is used a test of the sender (3) relay is made.
-The sender (3) relay operates and opens the fundamental circuit if dial pulses are delayed.
+When "H" wiring is used a test of the sender (3) relay. is made.
+The sender (S) relay operates and opens the fundamental circuit if dial pulses are delayed.
 Similarly the thousands pulses are delayed until the (STS) relay operates.
 The (STS) relay operates when office brush has been checked and the (R-20) switch is in position 5.
-The (STS) relay locks and prepares the circuit for advancing the (R-24) switch as described in paragraph 7.21.
-This allows the sender (3) relay to operate.
-If it does not operate the trunk test fails as described in paragraph 7.306.
-Since the number is under 10,000 ground on cam (K-4), advances the (R-24) switch through position 4 to position 5.
-Positions 9, 10, and 11 of the (R-24) switch are passed, due to the closure of the same
+The (STS) relay locks and prepares the circuit for advancing the (R-24) switch to the thousands position after the code has been checked.
+Tais allows the sender (8) relay to operate.
+If it does not operate and delay the trunk test the sender will spill wrong RCI pulses prematurely.
+A premature trunk closure and assignment is simulated at cam M24, closed position 3/7.
+Since the number is under 10,000 ground on cam (K-4), advances the (R-24) witch through position 4 to position 5.
+Positions 9.
+10 and 11 of the (R-24) switch are passed, due to the closure of the same circuit in those positions.
+In position 12, the (CH) relay operates to ground on cam (1-5), operating the (MC) relay and advancing the (R-24)

-(CO) releg over less (6), cameya-5)